Currency Arbitrage using Bellman Ford Algorithm

 1. Visualization: We can make use of visualization libraries to plot the graph and visualize the vertices and edges.
 This will make understanding the concept easier as we can see the negative weighted cycles consisting of vertices and edges in a different color.

 2. Real World Currency Arbitrage: Using dummy values or historical data might be great for learning purposes, but how about using the real time currency value data and finding arbitrage in real time ?
-There are tons of Forex rates API providers (like xe.com) that provide real time currency rates which can be used for this purpose.

 --